 Time on Page & Scroll Depth

-What it measures: How much time a person spends on a page and what percentage of content they view.
+What it measures: How much time a person spends on a page and what percentage of the content they view.

 How to calculate: Google Analytics 4, Hotjar, Crazy Egg.